alumet-dev/alumet/plugins/cgroups/containers/README.md

 You need:
 1. Docker or Podman running and accessible via their API
+2. In the case of Podman, system service API needs to be enabled for the appropiate user: <https://www.redhat.com/en/blog/podman-rest-api>.

-See the OCI Runtime Specification for more information: https://github.com/opencontainers/runtime-spec
+See the OCI Runtime Specification for more information: <https://github.com/opencontainers/runtime-spec>

 ## Metrics